katarinako01/polish_gmina_population_sampling/README.md

 resident population of Polish gminas (municipalities).

-The study compares four estimator-design combinations across two stratification variables and five sample sizes, using a fully observed finite population of N = 2,477 Polish gminas from the 2021 National Census.
+The study compares four estimator-design combinations across two stratification variables and four sample sizes, using a fully observed finite population of N = 2,477 Polish gminas from the 2021 National Census.